scbr-24/networked-casino-platform/README.md

 ### Main Window

 * Shows the username, money balance of the user and the last five global net profits on the server.
 It also contains the buttons for Blackjack, Aviator and a money deposit.
-* The limits of the money deposit are hard-coded and upper-bounded, as well as the maximum user balance.
+* The upper-bounds of the money deposit are stored in the ```parametros.py```file, as well as the maximum user balance.

 ## Games